gitmko/dwm-mko/README.md

 ![image](dwm-desktop.png)

+TODO:
+- Automatic Install Script
+- Add Fedora Guide (considering the red hat situation, i might not do this)
+- Add some keybinds
+- Add window rules

 ## Manual Install instructions (Debian)

 (Make sure to grab my `bar` script in the `scripts` directory and place it in yours for the bar configuration)